-NEDA Phase 0 with 45 detectors requires 3 NUMEXO2 boards, 12 mezzanines and 6 single-ended to differential boards.
-However, the final NEDA design, consisting of 355 detector units, requires at least 23 NUMEXO2 boards (placed in 2 NIM crates), 89 FADC mezzanines, 45 single-ended to differential modules and 3 GTS NIM motherboards containing 12 GTS mezzanines.
+For 48 NEDA detectors the following is required: 3 NUMEXO2 boards, 12 mezzanines, 6 single-ended to differential boards, 1 GTS NIM motherboard containing 2 GTS V3 mezzanines and two NIM crates.
+The final NEDA design, consisting of 331 detector units, requires 21 NUMEXO2 boards, 83 FADC mezzanines, 42 single-ended to differential modules, 3 GTS NIM motherboards containing 11 GTS V3 mezzanines and 3 NIM crates.
 Each of the following sections is aimed to describe in details the aforementioned blocks starting from the front-end single-ended to differential board and finishing by the LINCO PCIe boards.

-588 7.2 Single-Ended to Differential Board
+591 7.2 Single-Ended to Differential Board

 Given that fast pulses, with less than 10 ns rise-time, must be transmitted to the NUMEXO2 digitiser, placed 10 m away from the detector in a noisy environment, it was preferred to drive the signals in a differential mode, increasing the noise immunity.
 The first electronic stage is a small box placed close to the PMT of the scintillators.
-Its role in the processing is to convert the incoming PMT
+Its role in the processing is to convert the incoming PMT signals to differential mode before being transmitted over the HDMI cable.
+Fig. 21 shows the block diagram of the front-end electronics board.